Mathematics

 Th 16:10-17:25Tu 16:10-17:25Section/Call Number

-Elliott SteinLinear algebra with a focus on probability and statistics.
+Yujie XuLinear algebra with a focus on probability and statistics.
 The course covers the standard linear algebra topics: systems of linear equations, matrices, determinants, vector spaces, bases, dimension, eigenvalues and eigenvectors, the Spectral Theorem and singular value decompositions.
 It also teaches applications of linear algebra to probability, statistics and dynamical systems giving a background sufficient for higher level courses in probability and statistics.
 The topics covered in the probability theory part include conditional probability, discrete and continuous random variables, probability distributions and the limit theorems, as well as Markov chains, curve fitting, regression, and pattern analysis.
 The course contains applications to life sciences, chemistry, and environmental life sciences.
-No a prior i background in the life sciences is assumed.
+No a priori background in the life sciences is assumed.

-This course is best suited for students who wish to focus on applications and practical approaches to problem solving.
-It is recommended to students majoring in engineering, technology, life sciences, social sciences, and economics.
-Math majors, joint majors, and math concentrators must take MATH UN2010 Linear Algebra, which focuses on linear algebra concepts and foundations that are needed for upper-level math courses.
+Math majors, joint majors, and math concentrators must take MATH UN2010 Linear Algebra or MATH UN1207 Honors Math A, which focus on linear algebra concepts and foundations that are needed for upper-level math courses.
 MATH UN2015 (Linear Algebra and Probability) does NOT replace MATH UN2010 (Linear Algebra) as prerequisite requirements of math courses.
 Students may not receive full credit for both courses MATH UN2010 and MATH UN2015.
+Students who have taken MATH UN2015 and consider taking higher level Math courses should contact a major advisor to discuss alternative pathways.

 Course Number